iLoveDisco/food-compass/README.md

 ============

 This was the first hackathon of any type for every member of the team.
 Some of us felt initial feelings of self-doubt, that our knowledge may not be enough to provide significant help and that our lack of hackathon experience may leave us handicapped in creative potential.
 However, our team ended up utilizing all of our skills to the best use.
 Sam had the most experience with JavaScript and was best able to utilize the Leaflet libraries to create the map script.
 Rohan knew Java and was able to provide most of the framework of the Java files that would create the database from the spreadsheet.
 Eric is a connoisseur of languages, who knew HTML and CSS the best and was able to handle design and formatting as well as logos while simultaneously pair programming with Rohan and Sam intermittently.

-The team was formed spontaneously but ended up being a strongly functioning team where each member could work on their strengths to create the wholistic product.
-With Sam on deciphering, Eric on design, and Rohan on documentation, while also engaging in collaboration for issues that didn’t play to a single person’s strength (data mining, feature blueprint, etc.).
+The team was formed spontaneously but ended up being a strongly functioning team where each member could work on their strengths to create the final product, with Sam on deciphering, Eric on design, and Rohan on documentation, while also engaging in collaboration for issues that didn’t play to a single person’s strength (data mining, feature blueprint, etc.).

 Ultimately, the hackathon and its challenges were able to form an environment that produced a team that was ready to rise up to the occasion.
 Optimistically, we believed that we produced a product that may provide a viable way to aid the ailment of food insecurity in Indianapolis.